-- 1) Under federal law, defines "social media platform" as an internet website or internet medium that: - a) Permits a person to become a registered user, establish an account, or create a profile for the purpose of allowing the user to create, share, and view user-generated content through that account or profile. - b) Enables on or more users to generate content that can be viewed by other users of the internet website or internet medium. - c) Primarily serves as a medium for users to interact with content generated by other users of the internet website or internet medium.
-(42 U.S.C. § 1862w.) - 2) Under state law, defines "Social media platform" means a public or semipublic internetbased service or application that has users in California and that meets both of the following criteria:
+- 1) Under federal law, defines "social media platform" as an internet website or internet medium that: - a) Permits a person to become a registered user, establish an account, or create a profile for the purpose of allowing the user to create, share, and view user-generated content through that account or profile. - b) Enables on or more users to generate content that can be viewed by other users of the internet website or internet medium.

-- b) The service or application allows users to do all of the following: - i) Construct a public or semipublic profile for purposes of signing into and using the service or application. - ii) Populate a list of other users with whom an individual shares a social connection within the system. - iii) Create or post content viewable by other users, including, but not limited to, on message boards, in chat rooms, or through a landing page or main feed that presents the user with content generated by other users.
+- c) Primarily serves as a medium for users to interact with content generated by other users of the internet website or internet medium.
+(42 U.S.C. § 1862w.) - 2) Under state law, defines "Social media platform" means a public or semipublic internetbased service or application that has users in California and that meets both of the following criteria: - a) A substantial function of the service or application is to connect users in order to allow users to interact socially with each other within the service or application.
+A service or application that provides email or direct messaging services is considered to meet this criterion on the basis of that function alone. - b) The service or application allows users to do all of the following: - i) Construct a public or semipublic profile for purposes of signing into and using the service or application. - ii) Populate a list of other users with whom an individual shares a social connection within the system. - iii) Create or post content viewable by other users, including, but not limited to, on message boards, in chat rooms, or through a landing page or main feed that presents the user with content generated by other users.
 (Bus. & Prof. Code § 22675(f).) - 3) Under the Protecting Our Kids from Social Media Addiction Act, prohibits an operator of an addictive internet-based service or application, including a social media platform, from providing an addictive feed, as defined, to a minor user, except as prescribed.
 (Health & Saf.
 Code § 27000 et seq.)